FAQ Category

 FAQ Answer

-Yes, but you must meet the definition of an intrastate driver to take advantage of these exemptions.
-NDCC 39-32-02, 39-06.2, and 39-06-14 all provide some type of exemption.
+There are exemptions for intrastate vehicles/drivers, but the definition of an intrastate driver must be met to take advantage of these exemptions, click to view the applicable century code: NDCC 39-32-02, 39-06.2, and 39-06-14.

-2. Following 10 hours off duty, a driver may drive 12 hours and be on duty for 16 hours.A driver may be on duty a total of 70 hours in seven days.
+2. Following 10 hours off duty, a driver may drive 11 hours and be on duty for 16 hours, completing a standard log for the 16-hour day.
+The driver must return to the driver's normal work reporting location and be released from duty within 16 hours.

 4. A driver, at least 18 years of age, with a valid, proper class license may operate a commercial vehicle in intrastate commerce.

-5. Farm vehicle drivers operating, operating a “covered farm vehicle” are exempt from CDL requirements when operating intrastate within ND and within a 150 air mile radius of their farm when crossing state lines.
+5. Farm vehicle drivers operating, operating a “covered farm vehicle” are exempt from CDL requirements when operating intrastate within ND and within a 150-air mile radius of their farm when crossing state lines.
 Farm vehicle drivers not meeting the definition of a “covered farm vehicle” are exempt within 150 air mile radius of their farm when traveling intrastate.
 The drivers are exempt from CDL requirements, medical certificates, log books, and vehicle inspection records.
 NOTE: The CDL exemption does not allow the operation of double or triple trailers or the operation of truck/tractors by drivers under the age of 18.

 6. The transportation of hazardous materials, other than class 2, that are ag products transported by a farmer over local roads between fields of the same farm, not to town, are exempted from HAZMAT regulations.
 A farmer is exempt from training and emergency response information when transporting agricultural class 2 hazardous materials anywhere or any other hazardous materials when going to town within 150 miles of the farm as long as the quantity is less than 16,094 pounds for ammonium nitrate fertilizer, 502 gallons for liquids, or 5,070 pounds for all other hazardous materials.